johncruyff14/johncruyff14/README.md

 My research interest mainly focus on Multi-Modal Learning and Zero-Shot Detection.

-Currently, I am the master student in National University of Singapore and the Research Assistant in Peking University.
+Currently, I am a master student in Computer Science Specilization at National University of Singapore and the Research Assistant in Peking University.

 I used to work as the Research Assistant at Yale University,Backend Engineer at Bytedance(Data-International-Recommendation Algorithm) and Research Assistant in Peking University.